mark-kubacki/systemd-transparent-udp-forwarderd/README.md

 ### Please Note

-Packets sent to the container will not have the host's address, but will appear to have been sent by a remote source (»originator«).
+Packets sent to the container will not appear to have been sent from the host, but retain the remote source's (»originator«) address.

 Responses will not go through this *forwarder*.
-Instead, whatever is in the container will address them to the originator(s)' IPs.
+Instead, whatever is in the container will address the originator(s)' IPs directly.

 Remember to configure `SNAT`/`MASQUERADE` rules to modify the source address of outgoing packets.
-If you forgot this, your server will emit IP packets with a container-local address as source, which in turn will most likely result in them being suppressed by your DC/network operator.
+If you forgot this, your server will emit IP packets with container-local addresses as source, which in turn will most likely result in them being suppressed by your DC/network operator.
-*Kubernetes* and other orchestration tools do set them automatically, though.
+*Kubernetes* and other orchestration tools do set those rules automatically.